Restoring the James River at The State Farm

 Partners with a plan

 State Farm has been in need of a Conservation Plan for years, but due to size and complexity, a strong collaborative approach had been missing.
 That’s where the Consortium comes in.
-The State Farm conservation plan was designed by a team of local, state, and federal agencies and private-nonprofit organizations that bring considerable expertise and financial support to the project.
+The State Farm conservation plan was designed by the State Farm Task Force, a team of local, state, and federal agencies and private-nonprofit organizations that bring considerable expertise and financial support to the project.
 The plan calls for:

-- Incorporating conservation training opportunities for offenders following the CBLP-Buffers Certificate developed through the Consortium.
+- Incorporating conservation training opportunities for offenders and DOC staff following the Chesapeake Bay Landscape Professionals (CBLP) Buffers Certificate developed through the Consortium.

 A strong start